Skip to content

 Visual Impact Assessment Consultancy

 A Visual Impact Assessment (VIA) evaluates how a proposed development or change in the built or natural environment will be perceived from key viewpoints and across the surrounding landscape or townscape.
-Whether needed from a landscape or heritage vantage point, it is vital to seek impact assessment support at the earliest opportunity.

-VIAs combine technical analysis, geospatial data capture and analysis, photographic and digital visualisations, and clear professional judgement to describe the magnitude of change, the sensitivity of receptors (people, communities, heritage assets), and the resulting significance of any activity.
+VIAs combine technical analysis, geospatial data capture and analysis, photographic and digital visualisations, and clear professional judgement to describe the magnitude of change, the sensitivity of receptors (people, communities, assets), and the resulting significance of any activity.
 Assessments – from desk- to field-based – support planning applications, design development, stakeholder engagement and decision-making.

 Our core VIA expertise